Hofstra University School of Law (J.D., 1991), Member, Hofstra Law Review and the recipient of the Deborah Sloyer Trial

 Kirk L. Brett

-Mr. Brett is Chair of the Litigation Practice Group, Bankruptcy, Creditors’ Rights and Business Reorganizations Practice Group, and the Bad Acts Practice Group.
+Mr. Brett is Chair of the Bankruptcy, Creditors' Rights and Business Reorganizations Practice Group, and the Litigation Practice Group.
 For over 28 years, Mr. Brett has guided clients in dealing with difficult or complicated situations – including through litigation in courts around the Country, negotiation of favorable settlements, and strategizing to anticipate or avoid disputes in the first place.